NEWS ALERT! Public boarding of lightship No. 83 “Swiftsure” began October 5, 2013 after “around” two decades. Stay tuned

 Swiftsure: In 1961, the Coast Guard retired and decommissioned the L.V.
 No. 83.
 Northwest Seaport (then Save Our Ships), purchased the vessel in 1968.
 In 1996, she was named the “Swiftsure” after Seattle’s closest lightship station and to commemorate her status as the last remaining lightship to serve at the Swiftsure Banks station.

 Northwest Seaport is in the process of a restoration project that includes replacing the wooden deck and restoring the electrical system.
 Swiftsure recently completed a 90-day shipyard period and had a celebrated re-launch on August 21, 2013.
 Program plans are to open the ship’s upper deck to the public while restoration is underway, creating a unique opportuity to view, visit with and work side-by-side with shipwrights.
-The lightship will once again be open to viewing from Historic Ships Wharf in Lake Union Park.
+The lightship is open to viewing from Historic Ships Wharf in Lake Union Park.
 Read “New Life on Lake Union for Brave Old Lightship Swiftsure” The Seattle Times, July 11, 2013.

 Today, Swiftsure serves as an important link with the history of American aids to navigation.
 Do wish to become involved with her restoration?
 Please contact Northwest Seaport.

 Help Northwest Seaport restore one square foot of Swiftsure’s hull and contribute to making her a beacon of Lake Union and symbol of renewal.
 One square foot of the hull costs $20.
 It’s easy, just click Donate.
 Membership to NWS is FREE with $100 donations and greater to this effort.